In this guide

 Connecting at a Wi-Fi hotspot

-Wi-Fi hotspots are becoming more common and can be a real boon: why use up your GB allowance when you can sit and surf in many airports, cafes and other locations for free?
+Wi-Fi hotspots are very common and can be a real boon: why use up your data allowance when you can sit and surf in many airports, coffee shops and other locations for free?
 You have to be a bit careful though, as Wi-Fi security in a public hotspot can be a rich hunting ground for hackers.

 Firstly, are you actually surfing at the Wi-Fi hotspot itself, or a rogue one set up by a hacker to access your information?
 In 2008, wireless security outfit Air Tight Networks sent hackers to 27 airports, and found 80 per cent of the networks their were poorly protected, or at worst simply open.